10 Things to Do in Washington DC in Winter

 Smithsonian Museum| ©Bobak Ha'Eri

-Washington is the capital of museums par excellence:
+Washington is the museum capital par excellence:

 Book a guided tour of the Smithsonian National Museum